tianocore/edk2-pytool-extensions/docs/usability/using_wsl.md

 Following the guide, we need to check the minimum version requirements.
 Check the document as mentioned to find the Windows version needed for WSL.

-Install the optional windows components through powershell.
+Install the optional windows components through PowerShell.
 These commands may change, so check the document.
-But the commands to run in an Admin Powershell window were these:
+But the commands to run in an Admin PowerShell window were these:

 ``` powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux